 In this scenario, PVS assumes that the proxy cache configuration still exists, and when the Streamed VM Setup Wizard is used, it fails, indicating that the provided UUID (associated with the proxy configuration) is invalid.
 For this reason, the user must delete all previously configured VMs associated with this cache configuration, including the host.
 After accomplishing this, reconfigure PVS and setup the cache again.

 To configure PVS-Accelerator, select one of the Wizards based on how you intend to use it (XenDesktop Setup Wizard or Streamed VM Setup Wizard) in the PVS Console:

-3. Select the appropriate Wizard based on how you intend to use the PVS-Accelerator feature.
+- Select the site, then right click to expose a contextual menu.
+Select the appropriate Wizard based on how you intend to use the PVS-Accelerator feature:

 To use PVS-Accelerator, first determine how you will use it.
 If you are:

 - configuring VMs running on a hypervisor controlled by XenDesktop, use the XenDesktop Setup Wizard.

 - creating VMs on a XenServer host that does not involve XenDesktop, use the Streamed VM Setup Wizard.

 The Streamed Virtual Machine Setup Wizard was modified to include a new checkbox to enable the feature.
 After invoking the Wizard, select Enable PVS-Accelerator for all Virtual Machines:

 After selecting Enable PVS-Accelerator for all Virtual Machines, all VMs that are created using the Wizard are configured to use the proxy feature.

 After enabling this feature, the following screen appears (the first time PVS-Accelerator is enabled for the host) after clicking Next: